nhat191024/Live2d-Vietnam-DsBot/docs/XFIXER_MODULE.md

 ## Overview

 The XFixer module automatically detects X.com (formerly Twitter) links in Discord messages and converts them to fixvx.com links for better embed display.
+It includes channel exclusion functionality to prevent processing in specific channels.

 ## Features

 - **Automatic Detection**: Monitors all messages for X.com and Twitter.com links
 - **Smart Replacement**: Converts links to fixvx.com while preserving all parameters
-- **No Commands**: Fully automated, no user interaction required
+- **Message Deletion**: Automatically deletes original messages with X.com links (configurable)
+- **Channel Exclusion**: Ability to exclude specific channels from link fixing
+- **Management Commands**: Commands to manage excluded channels and settings
+- **Database Integration**: Persistent storage of exclusion settings and preferences
 - **Safe Processing**: Only processes valid URLs, handles errors gracefully

 ## How It Works